Is Ignite Achievement Academy Right for You?

 To determine if Ignite Achievement Academy is a great fit for your child, please give us a call or submit an inquiry through our website.
 We would love to discuss your goals for your child, learn more about their challenges, and help you determine if IAA is a good fit for your child.

 These essential factors maximize instructional time, allow students and teachers to know each other well, and help students feel safe and comfortable.

 Our school day begins at 9AM and ends at 3PM and instruction is intensive.

-Students spend most of their time fully engaged in small-group and one-ono-one instruction.
+Students spend most of their time fully engaged in small-group and one-on-one instruction.
 Their class participation and exchanges with teachers and classmates are high, and there is little opportunity to stray off task.
-If their attention does wander, the teacher uses various strategies and accommodations as often as required to help students remain engaged and working toward their goals.
+If their attention does wander, the teacher uses a variety of strategies and accommodations, as often as required, to help students remain engaged and working toward their goals.